 Each year large numbers of whale, dolphins and porpoises migrate to the waters around the Newfoundland coast – about 15 species are normally present, seasonally or year round.
 St. Mary’s Bay is well-known for whale watching, and is easy to reach on a self-drive tour from the capital, St John’s.

-This village on the Saint Lawrence, beside its confluence with the Saguenay River, was once a major fur trapping centre.
+This small town on the Saint Lawrence, beside its confluence with the Saguenay River, was once a major fur trapping centre.
 It lies inside Canada’s first marine national park, where the rich environment attracts numerous whales – including belugas – and is home to CIMM (the Centre of Marine Mammal Interpretation).

 Ten hours drive east of Quebec City, the Mingan Archipelago is a fantastic location for whale enthusiasts.
 Its estuary, the Gulf of Saint Lawrence, with its huge shoals of plankton and fish, attracts congregations of the elusive blue, minke, fin, and humpback whales, as well as the endangered beluga whale.

 Argentina’s foremost wildlife site is a flat peninsula at the northern end of Patagonia, lined with sandy beaches and rocky shelves.
-The beaches are home to prodigious numbers of marine wildlife, including the only colony of elephant seal on the South American mainland.
+The beaches are home to prodigious numbers of marine wildlife, including the only colony of elephant seals on the South American mainland.
 Birdwatching is good year round.

 The Snaefellsnes Peninsula is a 90km stretch of coastline comprising a world of diversity and includes the Snaefellsnes National Park at its western most end.
 Friendly towns and villages, spectacular mountains, a multitude of bird species nesting on treacherous cliffs and superb whale watching opportunities.